jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_sql_selectedsession.md

 From this window, you can right-click to:

-* Copy the SQL text contained in the window to the Windows clipboard.
+Copy | Copy the SQL text contained in the window to the Windows clipboard.
-* Use SQL Optimizer (if installed) to tune the displayed SQL.
-Alternatively, click the **Optimize SQL** link located above the SQL statement.
+Optimize SQL | Use SQL Optimizer (if installed) to tune the displayed SQL.
+Open in External Editor | Open the SQL text in an external editor.
+The editor set as preferred for .SQL files on your computer is used.

 {% include links.html %}